ironArray/Blosc2-Btune/README.md

 ## Btune Models

-The Blosc Development Team offers **Btune Models**, a service in which Btune uses neural network models trained specifically for your data to determine the optimal combination of codecs and filters.
+The Blosc Development Team offers **Btune Models**, a service in which we provide neural network models trained specifically for your data to determine the optimal combination of codecs and filters.
 To use these models, set `BTUNE_MODELS_DIR` to the directory containing the models files after the Blosc Development Team has completed training.
 Btune will then automatically use the trained model; keep reading for how this works.

 To determine the number of chunks for performing inference, use `BTUNE_USE_INFERENCE`.
 If set to -1, it performs inference on all chunks.
 If set to a number greater than 0, it performs inference on this number of chunks and then tweaks parameters for the rest of the chunks.
 If set to 0, it does not perform inference at all.
 The default is -1.